Made in America Cars. There are Only 8 for 2016

 Assembly-plant jobs aren’t the only jobs these models drive, though.
 Dealers, suppliers, etc – they all benefit from car manufacturing industry, but Cars.com stops here and only takes direct employment at the assembly plant into consideration.
 Furthermore, they relate the employment to the sales figures instead of production numbers.
 Take a look at the only eight vehicles which earn the “Made in America” label according to regulations.
 Click Next to view our list

 This luxury mid-size SUV from Buick directly employs around 600 US citizens in GM’s Lansing assembly in Delta Township, Michigan.
 80% of the car is made out of American and/or Canadian parts, while at least 15% of its parts come from other countries.
 What’s most important, engine and transmission are both American-made.

 Another mid-size SUV and another one built in GM’s Lansing plant.
 Moreover, the GMC Acadia too boasts 80% American-made parts index while directly supporting around 1,200 American workers.

 The Chevrolet Traverse too has the US transmission and engine, together with the final assembly in Lansing.
 Mid-size crossover employs around 1,600 American citizens, hence earning itself the sixth spot in this year’s American-made index list of vehicles.

 5. Honda Pilot

-We know Honda’s not the US manufacturer, but their mid-size crossover fulfills all of the aforementioned criteria.
+We know that Honda‘s not a US manufacturer, but their mid-size crossover fulfills all of the aforementioned criteria.
 It contains 75% American-made parts, American transmission and engine, and most important, American final assembly.
 In fact, it directly supports around 1,800 US workers employed in Honda’s Lincoln plant in Alabama.